Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

 In children, eczema is more common on the face and scalp.

-In severe cases, skin can crack and bleed and this can be exacerbated by scratching in response to intense itchiness.
-If the skin becomes incredibly dry, its natural protective barrier doesn’t work as well as it should, which may leave you more vulnerable to infections from bacteria, for example.
+In severe cases, skin can crack and bleed and this can be made worse by scratching in response to intense itchiness.
+If the skin becomes incredibly dry, its natural protective barrier doesn’t work as well as it should, which may leave you more vulnerable to infections from bacteria.

 Other types of eczema include contact dermatitis, caused by contact with an irritant or allergen, such as make-up or jewellery, and discoid eczema, where circular patches of eczema develop.